KianTrengove/rat-xlzd/README.md

 Alternatively a basic setup script has been provided which will install RAT along with dependencies needed.
 The setupscript will additionally move the json files and macro file to their intended locations.

-The setupscript is a stripped down version of what RAT provides themselves at: [https://github.com/rat-pac/ratpac-setup](https://github.com/rat-pac/ratpac-setup) to only include the components necessary for XLZD.
+The setup script is a stripped down version of what RAT provides themselves at: [https://github.com/rat-pac/ratpac-setup](https://github.com/rat-pac/ratpac-setup) to only include the components necessary for XLZD.